 You can prepare for your second interview in the same way that you did the first: research, research, research.
 This time, you will have to practice answers to different interview questions as well, so be sure that you prepare accordingly.

-Below, we take a look at some great tips for those who are preparing for a second interview.
+Below, we take a look at some great tips for those who are starting to prepare for a second interview.

 Reflect on Your Initial Interview

 Think back on the first screening interview that you had.
 One of the perks of having a second interview is that you have gotten a feel for the interviewers during that first conversation, so you can try to use the second interview to clarify things that you may have made confusing, or add in points that you had neglected to mention.

 Are there any topics that you feel you glossed over that you can expand on in this second interview, for instance?
 Reflecting can help you to present a stronger candidacy to the interviewing team.
 In some situations, the second round may be a panel interview with other team members.
 In this case, you can still reflect on your performance in the first round interview, however, clarification may not be an option.

 Another way to help you properly reflect and prepare is to ask for the agenda of the second interview.
 Often, an interviewer will have sent you this already, but if not, do not be afraid to ask.
 This will help you to avoid feeling caught off guard by certain topics or questions, and can help you to formulate better, more all-encompassing answers in advance.